 - Reporting any and all social, academic, or other issues and/or concerns to the Co-op Admin Team as soon as possible so they can be addressed without delay

-- Willing to participate in mediation conversations whenever a conflict arises between students, LAF leaders or staff, and/or other families
+- Participating in mediation conversations whenever a conflict arises between students, LAF leaders or staff, and/or other families

-It’s important to know that while Learning and Families welcomes all families, we teach from a Young-Earth-Creationist perspective.
-To view our Statement of Faith, click on the link below.
+It’s important to know that while Learning and Families welcomes all families, we teach from a decidedly Protestant, Young-Earth Creationist perspective.
+To learn more, click below for our Statement of Faith.